macmillanpublishers/bookmaker/README.md

 The Bookmaker scripts depend on various other utilities, as follows:

 * Java: Saxon requires the Java JDK.
-(See page: Install Saxon)
 * Saxon: An XSLT processor that runs our Word-to-HTML scripts.
-(See page: Install Saxon)
 * Microsoft Word: The WordXML-to-HTML converter requires MS Word to convert .doc files to .xml
 * Ruby: The primary scripting language used in the Bookmaker scripts.
-(See page: Install Ruby and doc_raptor)
 * Docraptor: The external service that performs the HTML-to-PDF conversion.
 It requires a ruby gem, and you'll also need to create an account and get your unique API key.
 * An ftp server (if you'll be creating PDFs and your book contains images, custom fonts, custom CSS, or other resources besides the HTML).
 * SSL Cert: The SSL Cert file needs to be updated to allow the scripts to post and receive from DocRaptor.
-(See page: Install Ruby and doc_raptor)
-* Zip.exe: Packages the EPUB file; download here and place here: C:\zip\zip.exe
+* Zip.exe: Packages the EPUB file; download here and place in your resources folder (see below).
 * Imagemagick: enables command line image edits.
 Download here and add to path via cmd line: set PATH=C:\Program Files\ImageMagick-6.9.1-Q16n;%PATH% (<-version suffix may change, use your own path)

 ## Installation